Universal Outlier Hypothesis Testing: Universal Outlier Hypothesis Testing

-\end{theorem} } Since under every non-null hypothesis, our modified test in (\ref{eqn-univ-detector-null}) achieves the same exponent (the value of the optimization problem in (\ref{eqn-err-exp}), (\ref{eqn-constraint})) for the conditional error probability as our previous test in (\ref{eqn-univ-detector-2}), (\ref{eqn-univ-detector-U}) when the null hypothesis is absent, we get the following corollary by just observing that Theorem \ref{thm-3} was proved by finding a suitable lower bound for the value of the optimization problem in (\ref{eqn-err-exp}), (\ref{eqn-constraint}).
+Since under every non-null hypothesis, the modified test in (\ref{eqn-univ-detector-null}) achieves the same exponent (the value of the optimization problem in (\ref{eqn-err-exp}), (\ref{eqn-constraint})) for the conditional error probability as the GL test in (\ref{eqn-univ-detector-2}) when the null hypothesis is absent, we get the following corollary by just observing that Theorem \ref{thm-3} was proved by finding a suitable lower bound for the value of the optimization problem in (\ref{eqn-err-exp}), (\ref{eqn-constraint}).